The Association of Southeast Asian Nations or ASEAN is a 10-member political union from the region of South-East Asia.

 - Working Language: English

-- Promoting peace and security in the region based on the rule of law and the United Nations charter.
+- The Association of Southeast Asian Nations (ASEAN) has as its major purpose the acceleration of economic development, which would in turn speed the advancement of ASEAN’s social and cultural institutions.
+Promoting peace and security in the region based on the rule of law and the United Nations charter.

-- Effective collaboration for efficient utilization of industries and agriculture, trade expansion, improving facilities like trade transport and communications, and raising the living standards in member countries.
+- Member cooperation and aid in areas of shared interest, such as the social, cultural, technological, economic, scientific, and administrative, are actively encouraged.
+Effective collaboration for efficient utilization of industries and agriculture, trade expansion, improving facilities like trade transport and communications, and raising the living standards in member countries.

 - Active promotion of Southeast Asian studies.